 - Carry liability insurance

-Many landowners are curious about what’s on their property.
+Many landowners are curious about what’s under their feet.
 I’d be happy to share photos of any finds and give you first option on anything of interest.

 If you’d like to discuss this further, please feel free to call or email me.
 I’m happy to meet in person to answer any questions.